say4n/distributed-systems/lab02/readme.txt

 --------------------------------------
-Usage instructions for clientserver.go
+Usage instructions for echo.go
 --------------------------------------

-The clientserver.go file expects a config file as an argument.
+The echo.go file expects a config file as an argument.
 It has to passed with the `-config path_to_file` flag.

 An example usage that would run the program with a config file named configFile_6001.txt in a directory named config would be:

-go run clientserver.go -config config/configFile_6001.txt
+go run echo.go -config config/configFile_6001.txt

 Alternatively, an executable can be built with the following command

-go build clientserver.go
+go build echo.go

 This binary can then be used by passing the same `-config path_to_file` flag.

 To run the solution for the lab, 5 such processes need to be launched in different terminal windows/tabs with their respective config files.

-Once all the 5 instances have been instantiated, messages are sent between them by typing text in the terminal window, the program checks for input from the stdin in a non-blocking fashion and forwards the input text to its peer nodes that were provided in the config files during instantiation.
+Once all the 5 instances have been instantiated, the echo algorithm as described in the problem specification is executed.